How To Get Around Downtown Toronto With Public Transportation

 Fares for TTC

-While public transit is an excellent option to a car rental, the fares are among the world’s most expensive.
-What’s more, locals say the service is often unreliable, even though the subway is ranked in a tie with New York as North America’s most efficient.
-Despite all this, getting around Toronto with public transportation, particularly the subway, is your best option.
+While public transit is an excellent option for a car rental, the fares are among the world’s most expensive.
+Moreover, locals say the service is often unreliable, even though the subway is ranked in a tie with New York as North America’s most efficient.
+Despite all this, getting around Toronto with public transportation, mainly the subway, is your best option.

 Fare Structure

 There are different fares for different age groups and types of tickets.
-The basic fare for a single ride for those paying with cash is $3.35 for adults, $2.40 and $2.30 for travelers 65 and over.
+The basic fare for a single ride for those paying with cash is $3.35 for adults, $2.40, and $2.30 for travelers 65 and over.
 Please note that these rates are in Canadian dollars, therefore your fare is lower if you use U.S. dollars.
-For example, it would be $2.50, $1.79 and $1.71 in American dollars.
-The other types of fares to understand is with a PRESTO card, which is 5 cents Canadian less for each type of fare.
-As for day passes, you can only purchase a $13.50 day pass with a PRESO card and unfortunately, there is no discount for youths or those 65 and over.
+For example, it would be $2.50, $1.79, and $1.71 in American dollars.
+The other type of fare to understand is with a PRESTO card, which is 5 cents Canadian less for every kind of fare.
+As for day passes, you can only purchase a $13.50 day pass with a PRESO card, and unfortunately, there is no discount for youths or those 65 years old and over.
 Fortunately, if you convert to U.S. dollars, $10.06 is a bit more affordable.

 Transfers

-If you have to be a connection, say from a subway to a streetcar, you can use a transfer without having to pay an extra fare.
+You can use a transfer without paying an extra fare if you have to make a connection, say from a subway to a streetcar.
 If you pay by case, you can ask for a paper transfer.
 Similarly, you can get a transfer using the recommended PRESTO card, which automatically issues you a transfer should you need it.
-You can transfer multiple times within a two hour period.
+You can transfer multiple times within two hours.

 PRESTO Card

-Instead of paying cash each time you board a TTC bus, subway or streetcar, use the PRESTO card.
+Use the PRESTO card instead of paying cash each time you board a TTC bus, subway, or streetcar.
 This is a card that you can add fare and tap through turnstiles or as you board.
-This type of contactless payment system is similar to what you might find in New York, London or other major cities.
+This type of contactless payment system is similar to what you might find in New York, London, or other major cities.
 However, you can’t purchase a PRESTO card or add fare online unless you live in Canada.
-Instead, you obtain one at a fare/ticket vending machine, retail stores like Shoppers Drug Mart or customer service outlets.
-One last note, as of August 8, the cost of a PRESTO card is $4 down from $6.
-Incidentally, the PRESTO card is valid on all 11 public transportation agencies in the Greater Toronto Area, as well as the Hamilton Area and Ottawa.
+Instead, you obtain one at a fare/ticket vending machine, retail stores like Shoppers Drug Mart, or customer service outlets.
+One last note: as of August 8, a PRESTO card costs $4, down from $6.
+Incidentally, the PRESTO card is valid on all 11 public transportation agencies in Greater Toronto, Hamilton, and Ottawa.

 Accessibility on Toronto Public Transportation